Terms of reference for the Diversity and Inclusion Committee

 Committee members and external advisors should have experience working on diversity and inclusion issues and, ideally, lived experience as a member of a group which has historically experienced discrimination or oppression.
 They should have a commitment to diversity and inclusion and be committed to continuing the process of self-understanding and education at the CMHR, and should be comfortable talking about race and discrimination issues.

-Ideally the Committee composition would include members of Black, Indigenous, LGBTQ2+ and racialized communities.
+The Committee composition will include members of Black, Indigenous, LGBTQ2+, racialized and disability communities.

 The Committee shall report on its discussions to the Board at each Board meeting in accordance with the Committee guidelines.